What is the Best Travel Card for Australians Overseas?

 First, I think it’s important to understand why most ‘Travel Money Cards’ suck!

-Before I begin, let me point out that the Citibank Plus debit card is not a Travel Money Card.
+Before I begin, let me point out that the Macquarie Platinum debit card is not a Travel Money Card.
 Contrary to common perception, ‘Travel Money Cards’ (the ones where you load balances in different currencies before your trip) are not the best cards to take with you overseas.
 In fact, they are often the worst and, to put it bluntly, aimed at ripping off unsavvy travellers.
 You might have seen Travel Money Cards at the post office, or advertised to you while you were using your bank’s website.

 While I am generalising (some Travel Money Cards will have fewer of these negative qualities than others), here are some common reasons why they suck: